 These are in heavy use in the florist industry.
 Because of this, they’re often grown in greenhouses to provide their exact conditions.
 But if you provide the right care and are patient, you can coax these stunning flowers out at home too!

-This is an annual plant, but it should really be viewed as a short-lived seasonal.
+This is an annual plant, but as a cineraria plant should really be viewed as a short-lived seasonal.
 Very seldom do these plants bloom more than once.

 But as the flowers fade, so too does the vigor of the plant.
 This species is born to erupt into a single glorious burst of color.
-Once that ends, it will be weak, and often dies back fast.
+Once you have spent flowers, it will be weak, and often dies back fast.

 Light & Temperature

 Light is an absolute necessity for this plant.
-Having said that, it’s a little tricky because they are very temperature-sensitive.
+Having said that, for every cineraria plant it’s a little tricky because they are very temperature-sensitive.
+While it’s possible to grow them as outdoor plants you may have more luck indoors.

 These plants prefer 60-70 degree days and 55-65 degree nights.
 If it’s much hotter than that, they tend to develop problems.
+In this outdoor setting, partial to full shade may be best.
 Cooler temperatures down to 35 are tolerated for short periods, but they’re not frost-friendly plants.
-To bloom, they need tons of light.
+To bloom, a cineraria plant needs tons of light.
 It’s easy to tell why greenhouse conditions are popular!

-For home growers, it’s easiest to grow these indoors for good climate control.
+For home growers, it’s easiest to grow a cineraria plant indoors for good climate control.
 Use a grow light to mimic sunlight, but make sure that it doesn’t put out lots of heat.

-It is possible to grow these outdoors, but usually for just a short window of time in the spring.
+It is possible to grow a cineraria plant outdoors, but usually for just a short window of time in the spring.

 Water & Humidity

-You’ll need a soil that holds moisture well but still drains off excess.
+When it comes to soil, cineraria plants need a mixture that holds moisture well but still drains off excess.
 To achieve this, it’s best to make your own potting mix.

-A good blend for this plant is 1-2 parts sphagnum peat moss, 1 part vermiculite, 1 part loamy soil, and 1 part perlite.
+A good blend for the cineraria plant is 1-2 parts sphagnum peat moss, 1 part vermiculite, 1 part loamy soil, and 1 part perlite.
 You can replace the perlite with coarse sand if necessary.
 A reasonable replacement for the peat moss would be coconut coir.
+This peat moss or coir-based mix gives you the ideal slightly acidic soil cineraria needs.

 Your potting blend is reusable for future batches throughout the growing season.
 After that, work the potting mix into one of your outdoor garden beds and replace it.